 - The lack of proprioception (natural feel for where your feet are and what they're doing) on a treadmill decreases tendon and ligament strength

-So save the treadmill for hard sprints and those days when the weather really is shocking.
+It's best to save indoor training for hard sprints and those days when the weather really exceptionally shocking.

 You can run on the treadmill if it looks like this outside